trembanis/election-blog/content/post/2024-11-03-final-prediction/index.md

 |North Carolina |                    46.99| 41.39| 52.58|Republican |
 |Pennsylvania   |                    48.58| 42.98| 54.18|Republican |
 |Wisconsin      |                    48.40| 42.80| 54.00|Republican |

+Thank you for joining me for this tour of my 2024 predictive model.
+I will leave you with Figure VIII, a map of the predicted margins for each of the continental states.
+From where I sit now, on Monday, November 4th, 2024, it seems like a reasonable guess.
+Only time will tell if four years from now this map will look as bizarre as my 2020 and 2016 “predictions.”

 <img src="{{< blogdown/postref >}}index_files/figure-html/print fig2-1.png" width="672" />